Chart Color Schemes

 Burpengary East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Burpengary East's population is estimated at around 12,896 as of Feb 2026.
+Based on ABS population updates and AreaSearch validation, the estimated population of Burpengary East is around 12,896 as of Feb 2026.
 This reflects an increase of 3,242 people (33.6%) since the 2021 Census, which reported a population of 9,654 people.
-The change is inferred from the resident population of 12,494, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1,448 validated new addresses since the Census date.
-This level of population equates to a density ratio of 429 persons per square kilometer, providing significant space per person and potential room for further development.
-Burpengary East's 33.6% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 78.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+The change was inferred from the resident population of 12,494 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,448 validated new addresses since the Census date.
+This level of population equates to a density ratio of 429 persons per square kilometer.
+Burpengary East's growth exceeded both national (9.9%) and state averages since the 2021 census, marking it as a growth leader in the region.
+Interstate migration contributed approximately 78.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the area expected to expand by 9,725 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 68.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Moving forward, demographic trends predict exceptional growth for the suburb over the period to 2041, with an expected expansion of 10,109 persons reflecting a gain of 75.3% in total over the 17 years.

 Frequently Asked Questions - Population